TheLLaw/nhentai-bot/README.md

 This bot contains NOT SAFE FOR WORK content in most of its features.
 ONLY DEGENS ALLOWED!!!

+Nhentai enabled CloudFlare which is preventing any interaction with the website.
+We hope this eventually gets disabled.
+Meanwhile commands that envolve the ```hentai``` api will not work.

 # Credits

 I developed this discord bot, you can contact me on discord, Law#0668.
 Thank you py-cord devs for making this incredible wrapper for the discord api, since discord.py came back I don't really know if I will keep using py-cord, only time will tell.